Instant Network Transfers

 Each capability has a status of ENABLED, REQUIRES_REVIEW, or DISABLED.
 A card must have ENABLED status on the relevant capability before you can initiate a transfer.
 The two capabilities are evaluated independently and may have different statuses for the same card.

-How status is determined
+createReusablePaymentMethodToken (Step 2).How status is determined

 When you create a reusable payment method token, Highnote submits a verification request to the card's issuer.
 The issuer's response, combined with card network data, determines each capability's status through a series of checks.

-The destination and source capabilities have different risk profiles, so some checks apply differently.
-Pushing money to a card (destination) requires the card network to support receiving funds, but is more lenient on identity matching.
-Pulling money from a card (source) does not require network-level eligibility, but demands stronger identity verification because it authorizes a debit.
+- Pushing money to a card (destination) requires the card network to support receiving funds, but is more lenient on identity matching.

-- Gate 1: Issuer approval.
-If the issuer declines the verification request, both capabilities are immediately
+- Gate 1 (Issuer approval) If the issuer declines the verification request, both capabilities are immediately

 DISABLED.
-No further checks are performed. - Gate 2: OCT eligibility (destination only).
-If the card is not eligible for OCT transactions, the destination capability is
+No further checks are performed. - Gate 2 (OCT eligibility, destination only) If the card is not eligible for OCT transactions, the destination capability is

 DISABLEDregardless of any other results.
 Source capability is unaffected by this gate because pulling funds does not use OCT.

-Account Name Inquiry
+Account Name Inquiry (ANI)

 ANI compares the cardholder name you submit against the name on file with the issuer.
 Because pulling funds demands stronger identity confidence, ANI applies stricter thresholds to the source capability: